lyceum-eot/course-docs/docs/week3.md

         break;
     ...
     ```
-    - this logic works inside the for loop, at each iteration, i.e, for every character of the **input_string** array.
+    - this logic works inside the for loop, at each iteration, i.e, for every character of the **input_string** array
     - *for ex:* if(madam[0] != madam[5-0-1]) -> if(m != m)
-    - which fails the test condition, and the flag statement won't be executed.
+    - which fails the test condition, and the flag statement won't be executed
-    - and loops until the if condition satisfies, in this example, for madam array, it never sets the flag to 1.
+    - and loops until the if condition satisfies, in this example, for madam array, it never sets the flag to 1
-    - Hence, the flag will always be set to 0 in this madam example.
+    - Hence, the flag will always be set to 0 in this madam example
     - *for ex:* input_string = bangalore
     - then, if(bangalore[0] != bangalore[9-0-1] -> if(b != e)
-    - in this example the test condition is satisftied at the first iteration itself.
+    - in this example the test condition is satisftied at the first iteration itself
-    - Now, the flag will be set to 1, i.e, **flag = 1** statement inside the if condition is executed.
+    - Now, the flag will be set to 1, i.e, **flag = 1** statement inside the if condition is executed
-    - Next statement being **break**, breaks out of the **for loop**, and jumps straight to the very next statements outside the for loop.
+    - Next statement being **break**, breaks out of the **for loop**, and jumps straight to the very next statements outside the for loop

 7. Display message to inform the user if the **input_string** is palindrome or not:
     ```c